 - IPO (Intellectual Property Owners).

-- Bachelor of Science, Major in Biochemistry, Universidad Nacional Andrés Bello, Santiago, Chile, 2012.
+- Degree in Biochemistry, Universidad Nacional Andrés Bello, Santiago, Chile.
+Graduated in 2012.

-- Biochemist, Universidad Nacional Andrés Bello, Santiago, Chile, 2014.
+- Master’s degree in Biochemistry and professional title of Biochemist, Universidad Nacional Andrés Bello, Santiago, Chile (2014).

-- Fundamental Aspects of the Drafting of Patent Applications, WIPO Academy, 2016.
+- Fundamental Aspects of Drafting Patent Applications.
+WIPO Academy (2016).

 - 2012 – 2014, research assistant in the FONDECYT project “Identification and analysis of pseudogenes involved in the evolutionary adaptation of Salmonella Typhi to the human host”.